awsdocs/aws-cdk-guide/doc_source/cli.md

 Many CDK Toolkit commands \(for example, `cdk deploy`\) work on stacks defined in your app\.
 If your app contains only one stack, the CDK Toolkit assumes you mean that one if you don't specify a stack explicitly\.

 Otherwise, you must specify the stack or stacks you want to work with\.
-You can do this by specifying the desired stacks by name individually on the command line\.
+You can do this by specifying the desired stacks by ID individually on the command line\.
+Recall that the ID is the value specified by the second argument when you instantiate the stack\.

 ```
 cdk synth PipelineStack LambdaStack
 ```

-You may also use wildcards to specify names that match a pattern\.
+You may also use wildcards to specify IDs that match a pattern\.
 + ? matches any single character
 + \* matches any number of characters